 What does it take to become an expert?
 Do we know which discipline we want to specialize in?
 Why specifically in this niche?

-Lawyers are a good example of an industry-specific expert, this is their relative advantage over others in that certain topic.
+Lawyers are an excellent example of an industry-specific expert; this is their relative advantage over others in that particular topic.

-Although his vision is big and meaningful for him, the entrepreneur starts with small steps, to allow him to study while fulfilling his vision and to correct his action if needed.
+In spite of the fact that his vision is enormous and significant for him, the entrepreneur begins starts acting with small steps, to allow him to study while fulfilling his vision and to correct his action when necessary.

-A start with small steps that promote the entrepreneur to his vision, reduce risks and allow the entrepreneur to test the feasibility of the project and learn from mistakes.
+A start with small steps that elevate the entrepreneur to his vision, reduce risks and allow the entrepreneur to test the feasibility of the project and learn from mistakes.

 Gradually start allowing us to experiment, and as we gain experience, we review the degree of success [experiment and wonder] and if we have succeeded - we advance to the next level.

-The meaning of small start, in jargon called a pilot, is defined in Wikipedia as: an experiential operation of any enterprise, for gaining experience in the correction of errors before full-scale operation.
+The meaning of small beginning, in jargon called a pilot, is defined in Wikipedia as an experiential operation of any enterprise, for gaining experience in the correction of errors before the full-scale operation.

 In spite of it, experience and a gradual start are very important for future success.